cillian-osullivan/globe-node/src/usbdevice/ledger/README.md

 btchip-c-api
 ============

-C APIs demonstrating how to use the latest BTChip firmware published on http://btchip.github.io/btchip-doc/bitcoin-technical.html
+C APIs demonstrating how to use the latest GLBhip firmware published on http://btchip.github.io/btchip-doc/globe-technical.html

 Note : if you're using an older firmware version (before 1.4.7), check the derive-before-1.4.7 branch